 The most vigorous preppers are the ones that know what they need to do to survive in different societies and devastating circumstances.
-If you want to be a prepper, you have to get yourself ready before collecting all the necessary resources for survival when prepping for beginners on a budget
+If you want to be a prepper, you must prepare yourself before collecting all the necessary resources for survival when prepping for beginners on a budget.

 Survival Mindset Awareness Preparation

 A prepper has a mindset that is especially directed with care.
 A prepper will be someone who is:

 - Believing lifestyle changes of all kinds, including ones that you would be forced into